Configuring Key pages

 The key page name needs to be unique per application.

-Examples of Key page patterns
+Examples of Key page URL patterns

 Key page path *page1*